yucheols/TwoSalDist/README.md

 ![Fig 1](https://github.com/yucheols/TwoSalDist/assets/85914125/c9a05ac0-8705-447b-87ed-d23caa248889)

 - The Korean Clawed Salamander (*Onychodactylus koreanus*) and Korean Crevice Salamander (*Karsenia koreana*) are endemic to the Korean Peninsula.
+- *O. koreanus* is in the family Hynobiidae and *K. koreana* is in the family Plethodontidae (it is the only Asian representative of this family).
+- Although distantly related, these two species are ecologically similar and thus share similar habitat requirements.
+Both species are lungless and are strict habitat specialists found exclusively in heavily forested areas close to clean mountain streams.
+- They are also found in broad sympatry across their known ranges.
+- As these two species are both lungless, their ranges are closely tied to very speecific envieonmental conditions, and their current ranges likely have been shaped by the Pleistocene climatic fluctuations.

 ## Study design

+## Occurrence dataset

+## Environmental dataset

+## Background dataset

 ## Model tuning experiments
 ![O koreanus_WorldClim_cont](https://github.com/yucheols/TwoSalDist/assets/85914125/a08dc3eb-a409-4f6c-ad46-a88f168b3a68)